Godstimepat/My-Java-class-processing/README.md

 # My-Java-class-processing
-this repro contain my activities for my java class.
+this repo contain my activities for my java class with [MrTobi](https://github.com/Edamijueda).
 Assignments and practice codes
+{